olukayodepaul/epoi-socket/priv/protos/presence.md

   string message_id_local = 4;
   string text_size_count  = 5;
   int64 created_at        = 6;

+  // Optional fields for media attachments string cdn_url_id       = 7;  // client-generated resource ID for image/file
+  int64 media_size_bytes  = 8;  // size of the media if attached
 }

 //using grpc for images on cdn servers. send to cdn server to upload image and return with thumbnail_url
 //note, generate the thumbnail_url from client.